 I have been in the fitness industry since 2006.
 From a young age, I was involved in sport and fitness and wasted no time pursuing a Bachelor’s Degree in Exercise Physiology.
 Obtaining a Cert IV in Fitness and Massage along the way.

 Well, I was actually under contract with a Sydney based NRL club, and that was cut short through injury.
-I needed to make some serious life choices pretty quickly, and that seemed like a natural fit – and getting a normal 9 – 5 job at that time seemed like a horrible idea.
+I needed to make some serious life choices pretty quickly, and that seemed like a natural fit.
+Getting a normal 9 – 5 job at that time seemed like a horrible idea.

 I have been fortunate enough to have a decent highlight reel e.g. working with some sporting superstars but as clichéd as it is, I get the biggest kicks out of seeing things like a self-conscious lady fit into her dream wedding dress or bikini, or to help someone get back to health after a serious injury or accident.
-To see that type of smile on people’s faces are some of the best images that I will treasure until my last moments.
+To see that type of smile on people’s faces are some of the best images that I will treasure.

-The educational experience is also a very personal one and we only have limited places available in each course, so the best way to find out more is to simply contact me via 0490 803 506 or firstname.lastname@example.org – the next course starts at the end of February, so the time to find out more is now.
+The educational experience is also a very personal one and we only have limited places available in each course.
+The best way to find out more is to simply contact me via 0490 803 506 or firstname.lastname@example.org.
+The next course starts at the end of February, so the time to find out more is now.

-if you are looking to kickstart your own inspirational fitness story, drop in to see me at either Coffs Coast Health Club Toormina or Moonee!
-You can also contact Kylie directly on 0414 257 086 to get started today.
+If you are looking to kickstart your own inspirational fitness story, drop in to see me at either Coffs Coast Health Club Toormina or Moonee!
+Contact Kylie directly on 0414 257 086 to get started today.
 More inspirational fitness stories can be found at www.myfitnessstory.com.au